This article walks you through the process of installing Coder.

-For production instances, you will want to set up and use an external PostgreSQL instance to store data, including environment information and session tokens.
+For Production deployments: set up and use an external PostgreSQL instance to store data, including environment information and session tokens.

 Add the Coder helm repo